lachlan748/data_platform/README.md

 ### 1. Data Controller

 1. Setup your controller node by installing Centos 7.
-This node will host netbox, ELK and Ansible Tower (AWX).
+This node host netbox.

 2. Once the OS is installed, copy your desktop SSH private key onto the
    controller: